15 unconventional Christmas albums from the past 50 years

 'A Very Spidey Christmas' (2018) by 'Spider-Man: Into the Spider-Verse' cast

 What started as a joke in "Spider-Man: Into the Spider-Verse" became a reality a week after the movie premiered.
 This EP, previewed in the film, is only five songs and about 11 minutes total.
 It features the cast singing holiday songs as their characters.

 You may also like: 30 musicians with legendarily long careers

 'Eban Schletter's Cosmic Christmas' (2009) by Eban Schletter

-Those who've never heard a theremin can get their fill with this album, which is an electronic sensation and so popular it has a Facebook fan page.
+Those who've never heard the sounds of a theremin can get their fill with this album, which is an electronic sensation and so popular it has a Facebook fan page.
 The album description says it all: "A military satellite finds itself in the midst of a musical 'transmission' which forces it to rethink its primary directive."
 What follows are electronic, synth, and theremin versions of holiday classics.

 'A Colt 45 Christmas' (2006) by Afroman